modelcreate/infoworks-ruby-scripts/scripts/open_data_import_centre/README.md

-## Using Ruby with the open data import centre
+# Open data import centre automation

 Learn more about how this script was created [by reading the article](https://www.linkedin.com/pulse/infoworks-ruby-script-using-open-data-import-centre-luke-butler/)